Ex-B.A.P member Himchan in stable condition following alleged suicide attempt

 Former B.A.P member Himchan is reportedly in a stable condition after an alleged attempt to take his own life on Sunday (June 13).

-Prior to the incident, Himchan had issued an apology on his personal Instagram account, where he addressed previous controversies regarding alleged sexual assault and drink-driving offences.
+Prior to the incident, Himchan had issues an apology on his personal Instagram account, where he addressed previous controversies regarding alleged sexual assault and drink-driving offences.

 “There are a lot of reasons why I’m speaking up so belatedly, but I have been staying quiet because there are different stories than the truth,” he wrote, per The Straits Times.
 “I apologise.
 And I am sorry again.
 I hope everyone stays safe and happy.
 Goodbye.
 Thank you.”